Home | Decoshells | Specimen Shells | Books | Ordering & Shipping | About Us | Contact Us

 Can you buy / value my shell collection?

-You can use our publicly listed pricing to help you get some idea of the potential value of the seashell species in your collection.
-Note that individual condition of your shells (Grading) and the accuracy of your shell data (Labels) will determine the value for each item.
-To evaluate grading and condition, you may need some professional advice, especially if your collection is large.
-We welcome all queries, so by all means please email us!
+Regarding valuations, please by all means use our online pricelists to help you get some idea of the potential value of your collection.
+Note that individual condition of your shells (Grading) and accuracy of shell data (Labels) will also contribute value.
+You may want some professional advice, especially for large collections.
+We welcome all queries, so by all means please email us.
+If we can't assist you personally, we may be able to refer you to someone in your local area.

 Do you sell Paper Nautilus?